citizenfx/fivem-docs/content/support/client-faq.md

 weight: 810
 ---

-Can FiveM run on Xbox or Playstation?
+Will FiveM run on Xbox or Playstation?
 -------------------------------------

 No. FiveM is developed exclusively for the PC version of GTA V. There are no plans to support consoles.